simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 - `tracked_values`: This is a list of values to look out for in the tracked file.
 These can be provided as literal strings, or regular expressions.
 When one of these values is seen in the file, a callback to a user defined function is triggered (in our case to add an event to Simvue, which we will see later).
 - `labels`: Labels to assign to each of the tracked values.
 If one of the tracked values above is found in the file, the callback function will be passed a dictionary of key value pairs, where the key is the label given here, and the value is the value from the file which is matching the tracked value.

-If we [take a look at the console output](#tracking-the-console-log-with-simvue), we can see that most of the log is taken up by values of the error function at each step, which makes the log difficult to read and which aren't particularly informative for the user.
+If we [^^take a look at the console output^^](#tracking-the-console-log-with-simvue), we can see that most of the log is taken up by values of the error function at each step, which makes the log difficult to read and which aren't particularly informative for the user.
 The more useful information contained within the log is which step the simulation is on, and whether that step did or did not converge.
 So we can set the FileMonitor to look out for these phrases:

 - For the time step, we can use a simple regular expression which matches the phrase 'Time Step' and then the rest of the characters on that line as follows: `r"Time Step (.*)"`.
 We must compile this expression using `re.compile()` before passing to Multiparser.
 - For whether the solve converged at that step, we can look out for the literal phrases `" Solve Converged!"` and `" Solve Did NOT Converge!"` (note the space at the front).